CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 |--------------------------|------------------------------|-------------------------------|
 | 1.33.0                    | 1.0.0                       |1.33.0                         |

-*Notes*:

-1. The "Python 'meraki' SDK version" column has the minimum recommended version used when testing the Ansible collection.
+- The "Python 'meraki' SDK version" column has the minimum recommended version used when testing the Ansible collection.
 This means you could use later versions of the Python "meraki" than those listed.
-2. The "Cisco Meraki version" column has the value of the `meraki_version` you should use for the Ansible collection.
+- The "Cisco Meraki version" column has the value of the `meraki_version` you should use for the Ansible collection.

 ## Installing according to Compatibility Matrix